How do I Make a Misdiagnosis Claim?

-- Treatment Delay: If your illness or injury has become worse due to a time delay on your treatment, you may be able to make a claim.
+If your illness/personal injury becomes worse due to a time delay on treatment, you can make a misdiagnosis claim.

-- Incorrect Treatment: A misdiagnosis can mean that you do not receive the right treatment.
+A misdiagnosis can mean that you do not receive the right treatment for your injury claims.
 This can negatively impact your recovery and future health.

-- Medication Errors: This can refer to either a patient receiving the wrong medication entirely or even receiving the wrong advice on medication amounts.
+Medication errors, in short, can refer to one of two things.
+In essence, a patient receives either the wrong medication entirely or the wrong advice on medication amounts.

-- Keep documents that support any financial impact the misdiagnosis has caused.
+- Keep documents that support any financial impact the misdiagnosis causes;

 - Get a formal second medical opinion.